Skip to Content

 Marine life

 This ecosystem is the most diverse habitat on Earth.
-They vary greatly in terms of size, location, and climate, but all contain a complex web of life.
+Although it varies greatly in size, location, and climate, it all contains a complex web of life.
 The term “marine ecosystem” refers to any system that includes both plant and animal life forms living in an aquatic environment.

 Marine ecosystems can be found in both saltwater and freshwater habitats.
 The biggest difference between marine and other types of ecosystems is the salinity of the water.